Thuy2y2c/flexbot8/README.md

-# MiniFlex, a retard.
+# MiniFlex, a very cool man.
 FlexBot 8.0 - A bot that uses MCStorm for all methods

-fuck you miniflex
+100k hai con 8-16, resell ban